ryuparish/ryus_website/_projects/cookies.md

     </div>
 </div>
 <div class="caption">
-    This was the first I made cookie from scratch.
+    This was the first time I made cookies from scratch.
 It was quick and easy, but freezing them had a different texture.
 </div>